alfredbaudisch/alfredbaudisch.com/content/posts/2021-05-11-day-62-blender-uv-mapping-refresher.md

 type: "post"
 ---

 From time to time, it seems I completely forget everything about UV Mapping.
-It is still the 3D skill that I’m the least knowledgeable about, especially on how to avoid stretched textures.
+It is still the 3D skill that I'm the least knowledgeable about, especially on how to avoid stretched textures.
 So today I took a UV Mapping and Wrapping refresher.

 ## Process